ibm-cloud-docs/containers/cs_istio_mesh.md

 * A virtual service that is called `my-virtual-service`. `my-gateway` uses the rules that you define in `my-virtual-service` to route traffic to your app.
 * A subdomain for the `istio-ingressgateway` load balancer.
 All user requests to the subdomain are forwarded to your app according to your `my-virtual-service` routing rules.

-### Publicly exposing Istio-managed apps without TLS termination
-{: #no-tls}

 **Before you begin:**

 1. [Install the `istio` managed add-on](/docs/containers?topic=containers-istio#istio_install) in a cluster.
 2. [Install the `istioctl` CLI](/docs/containers?topic=containers-istio#istioctl).
 3. [Set up sidecar injection for your app microservices, deploy the app microservices into a namespace, and create Kubernetes services for the app microservices so that they can be included in the Istio service mesh](#istio_sidecar).

-**To publicly expose your Istio-managed apps with a subdomain without using TLS:**
+### Exposing Istio-managed apps without TLS termination
+{: #no-tls}

-1. Create a gateway.
-This sample gateway uses the `istio-ingressgateway` load balancer service to expose port 80 for HTTP.
-Replace `<namespace>` with the namespace where your Istio-managed microservices are deployed.
+1. Create a gateway that uses the `istio-ingressgateway` load balancer service to expose port 80 for HTTP.
 For more information about gateway YAML components, see the [Istio reference documentation](https://istio.io/docs/reference/config/networking/gateway/){: external}.
   ```yaml
   apiVersion: networking.istio.io/v1alpha3
   kind: Gateway